 Applicants to the Teacher Education Program or enrolled students in the Teacher Education Program are required to submit standardized test score results.
 Applicants may submit an ACT, SAT or Praxis Core test score with their application, while all enrolled students must submit a Praxis Subject Assessment Score during the course of their program.
 We have assembled a list of resources that can assist you in your test preparation.

-- The Office of Teacher Education Advisement and Retention, Center of Pedagogy, College of Education and Human Services (CEHS)
+- The Office of Teacher Education Advisement and Retention, Center of Pedagogy, College for Education and Engaged Learning (CEEL)

 There are a host of both free study resources, as well as those that require fees which we have compiled here for successfully completing testing requirements for Teacher Education.
 Our Test Prep Coordinator, Donna Kobza, is available to help you design a study plan that will meet your individualized needs.
 To reach Ms. Kobz, email Donna Kobza at email@example.com.